zImPatrick/BetterTwitFix/hosting.md

 After that completes, install all the requirements for BetterTwitFix by running `pip3 install -r requirements.txt` and then `pip3 install uwsgi`

 Test that everything is correct by running `python3 twitfix.py`.
 If all worked out well you should see a message that says it's running!
-You're not done yet though!
+You're not done yet though (unless you're running a dev environment)!
 Press CTRL+C to exit out of that for now.

 Edit the twitfix.service file.
 You can use nano for this by running `nano twitfix.service`